AlbusPercival91/School-Console-App-JDBC/README.md

 # SchoolConsoleApp

-sql-jdbc-school application  that inserts/updates/deletes data in the database using JDBC
+sql-jdbc-school application  that inserts/updates/deletes data in the database using plain JDBC